 Vehicle Maintenance & Special Events

-Within the Operation Division, Lieutenant Mike Sobieck works with four mechanics, ensuring our fleet of 30 marked police cars and many other miscellaneous vehicles, and in safe operating condition for the patrolling needs within the city.
+Within the Operation Division, Lieutenant Mike Sobieck works with three mechanics, ensuring our fleet of 30 marked police cars and many other miscellaneous vehicles, and in safe operating condition for the patrolling needs within the city.

 He also coordinates various special events, traffic grants and other community needs as they arise.